 The ballpark has been the showcase venue for the Old Republic Wiffle®Ball League, as it has hosted every ORWBL All-Star Game dating back to 2007.
-Seven ORWBL World Series have been played at Migley, with the title being clinched three times at the Friendly Confines.
+Eight ORWBL World Series have been played at Migley, with the title being clinched three times at the Friendly Confines.

 Migley was built as a tribute to Wrigley Field, the historic home of the Chicago Cubs.
 The name comes from combining "Mini" and "Wrigley."
 The most prominent features are replicas of the famous red marquee and manually operated, centerfield scoreboard.
 Planted in 2007, ivy continues to slowly take over the chainlink outfield fence.

 Flags commemorating important years and players in both Newts and Cubs history are flown in various locations.
 Atop the scoreboard, the current ORWBL standings are on display with flags representing the league's teams.
 At the conclusion of an ORWBL game, a win or loss flag is hoisted to alert Migleyville residents of the Newts' fortunes that day.

 In recent years, championship banners have become a main attraction of the ballpark.
 During the Hometown Cup Finals, all previous champions are honored with a banner recognizing their championship year.
 The rest of the summer, the Newts' various tournament titles and ORWBL World Series Championships are hung with pride.

 Day Wiffle®Ball is the preference at Migley Field, as the Hometown Cup Finals are traditionally scheduled for the familiar 1:20pm start time.
 However, temporary lights have been used for limited night games since the first ORWBL night game on June 12, 2007.